 Puzzles and board games are a classic way to entertain kids and challenge their brains.
 Choose puzzles that match their age and skill level, or play fun educational board games that involve math, reading, or problem-solving.

-• Skills Developed: Critical thinking, strategy, collaboration.
+- Skills Developed: Critical thinking, strategy, and collaboration.

 8. Music and Dance Party